mdbeckman/GitHub-Practice-470/README.md

 # GitHub Pages Assignment

 Assignment (10 pts):
 - Create your own GitHub profile/ID (appropriate to share with employers or grad schools)
 - Create a new repo & initialize it with a "readme" (you can create the readme afterward if needed)
+- Turn your repo into a website
+    - [repo] >> settings >> [scroll to bottom] >> create website from master branch
+    - choose a style
+    - note the website url
-- Turn it into a website ([repo] >> settings >> [scroll to bottom] >> create website from master branch >> choose a style >> (note the website url)... add content if you like, but it's fine to just use the filler content provided.
+    - you can add your own content if you like, but it's fine to just use the filler content provided
 - add a row in the table below with your info
     - (2 pts) first & last name
-    - (3 pts) github id (2 pts)
+    - (3 pts) github id
-    - (2 pts) your repo website url (2 pts)
+    - (2 pts) your repo website url
-    - (2 pts) commit your changes and submit pull request (2pts)
+    - (2 pts) commit your changes and submit pull request
             - write a **descriptive** commit message (e.g. "added Matt Beckmans info to table")
             - select "Create a new branch for this commit and start a pull request."
             - click green button "Propose file change" & start pull request
     - (1 pt) the link works (wrap url in "<" and ">" to activate link)
     - pat yourself on the back (ungraded)